What does a CTA/CT with contrast show?

 Preparation for your test?

 - Please do not eat for 6 hours prior to your exam.
 Unless you have congestive heart failure, drink plenty of water prior to your test and plenty of water after your test.
+Please only drink water, no other fluids.

 - All jewelry and metal objects will need to be removed from the area that is being scanned.
 This includes belts, underwire bra, and jewelry.